 This booklet tells you about what Council will be doing and services it will be providing in 2022/23.
 It outlines our projected rate increase and explains where this will be spent.
-We also highlight some of the issues and challenges we face as a District in 2022/23.
+We also highlights some of the issues and challenges we face as a District in 2022/23.

-It's also an invitation for you to have your say on the work we are planning and share your ideas on other changes you would like to see.
+It's also an invitation for you to tell us what you think of the work we are planning to do and give us your ideas on other things you would like us to consider.